BootstrapCMS/CMS/README.md

   * Use Composer: `composer create-project graham-campbell/bootstrap-cms --prefer-dist -s dev`
 2. From a command line open in the folder, run `composer install --no-dev -o`.
 3. Enter your database details into `config/database.php`.
-4. Run `php artisan app:install` to setup and seed your database.
+4. Run `php artisan app:install` to setup the application.
+5. Run `npm install` and then `gulp --production` to compile the application assets.
-5. You will need to enter your mail server details into `config/mail.php`.
+6. You will need to enter your mail server details into `config/mail.php`.
   * You can disable verification emails in `config/credentials.php`
   * Mail is still required for other functions like password resets and the contact form
   * You must set the contact email in `config/contact.php`
   * I'd recommend [queuing](#setting-up-queing) email sending for greater performance (see below)
-6. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+7. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`
-7. Additionally, you may to setup some of Bootstrap CMS's other features (see below).
-  * Some things, like [caching](#setting-up-caching) and [queuing](#setting-up-queuing), are disabled out of the box
-  * This is to allow Bootstrap CMS to work with minimal setup
-  * For use in production run `gulp --production` to minify assets.
-See [relevant docs](http://laravel.com/docs/5.0/elixir).

 ## Setting Up Queuing